Wei2624/Wei2624.github.io/_MachineLearning/sv_generative_model.md

 \phi_{j\lvert y=0} &= \frac{\sum_{i=1}^m \mathbb{1}\{x_j^i = 1 \text{and} y^i = 0\}}{\sum_{i=1}^m \mathbb{1}\{y^i = 0\}} \\
 \phi_y &= \frac{\sum_{i=1}^m \mathbb{1}\{y^i = 1\}}{m} \\
 \end{align}$$

+Now, the number of parameters are around 100000 since 50000 parameters are learned for each given class.
+This is much much less than before.

 To predict for a new sample, we can use **Bayes Rule** to calculate $P(y=1\lvert x)$ and compare which is higher.